Coleus scutellarioides: Propagation

 There are two ways to propagate coleus.
 Seeds are inexpensive and easily obtainable, though named cultivars do not come true from seeds.
 To germinate seeds, simply sprinkle seeds on the soil surface and press down.
 Seeds require light to germinate, so should not be covered.
 They may be kept moist by growing in a container covered with plastic, or by misting seeds daily.
 Sprouts can show color in as little as two weeks.
 Alternatively, cuttings can be taken.
 Cuttings root readily in plain water, without the addition of rooting hormone (although it is still beneficial).

 Diseases

 The downy mildew Peronospora sp. makes leaves brownish and can also cause leaf curling and twisting.
 It is harder to control this mildew on stems compared to leaves.
 Another disease is impatiens necrotic spot virus which causes brown or yellow spots on leaves, rings, black or brown stem discoloration, and brown leaf veins, ultimately resulting in plant death.
 The disease is spread by an insect called a thrips that carries the virus from an infected plant to an uninfected one.
 It only takes a few of these insects to infect a whole greenhouse.

 Psychoactivity

 Coleus scutellarioides, under the name Coleus blumei, has been reported to have very mild relaxing and/or hallucinogenic effects when consumed.
-The effects of the plant have not been scientifically explored in great detail, but the plant is known to have been used by the Mazatec people of southern Mexico for its mind-altering effects.
+The effects of the plant have not been scientifically explored in great detail, but the plant is known to have been used by the Mazatec people of southern Mexico as a medicine.